saiefelgebali/hand-visualiser-online/README.md

 A friend of mine created a glove-like device that outputs data of how the fingers are positioned.

-I created this application to visualize the output data on a 3D hand model.
+I created this demo application to visualize the output data on a 3D hand model.

-Since I didn't have access to the physical glove device during development, I built this app on the basis that users will join a room and control a hand using UI sliders in real-time.

 ## Project Demo